Conversation webhooks let you send conversation lifecycle events from eigi.ai to your own HTTPS endpoint.

 Getting full details for one conversation

-Every webhook includes aconversation_id.
+Every webhook includes a conversation_id.

 Use that value with the public conversation API to fetch the latest full record for the exact conversation that triggered the webhook.